Satsaa/Nomodbot/misc/ideas.md

 - Like: *mentioner* *afkuser* is afk(: *message*)
 - Should not notify if already done so recently (minimum lines between notifies? or time)
 - Don't notify a user that already received a notify?

-## circle
-!circle [outer]
-!circle [inner] [outer] (outerN...)

-Shows a message that visually shows an emote surrounded by 6 other emotes
-- *inner* and *outer* are expected to be emotes but may be text
-- Emote only is possible but need ffz, bttv and subscriber emote data to allow those emotes
-- If more than one *outer* emote is defined, switch between them in the order inputted
-- Expects 1, 2, 3 or 6 outer emotes for symmetry
-- If 4, 5 or >6 outer emotes are given, only use the first 3 or 6 emotes

 ## slots
 !slots (bet)